tddschn/alfred-workflow-py3/README.md

 Supports Alfred 3 and Alfred 4 on macOS 10.7+ (Python 3.7+).

-Alfred-Workflow takes the grunt work out of writing a workflow by giving you the tools to create a fast and featureful Alfred workflow from an API, application or library in minutes.
+alfred-workflow-tddschn takes the grunt work out of writing a workflow by giving you the tools to create a fast and featureful Alfred workflow from an API, application or library in minutes.

 Always supports all current Alfred features.